Peaceful Revolution: Fall of the Berlin Wall and border opening

 After Hungary and Czechoslovakia allowed East Germans to cross to the west via their borders, there was nothing the GDR government could to do to prevent people leaving.
 Between 4–5 November, the weekend before the Berlin Wall was opened, over 50,000 people left.
 Party official Günter Schabowski announced at a press conference on the evening of Thursday 9 November 1989 that East Germans were free to travel through the checkpoints of the Berlin Wall and the inner German border.

-After some initial confusion, with 20,000 people arriving at the Bornholmer Straße border crossing by 11.30 pm, chanting "Open the gate", Harald Jäger, a border official, allowed people to pass through into West Berlin.
+After some initial confusion, with 20,000 people arriving at the Bornholmer Straße border crossing by 11.30 p.m., chanting "Open the gate", Harald Jäger, a border official, allowed people to pass through into West Berlin.
 Over the next few days streams of cars queued at the checkpoints along the Berlin Wall and the inner German border to travel through to West Germany.

 From 10 November, East Germans who had crossed the border queued outside West German banks to collect their Begrüßungsgeld ("Welcome Money").
 This was a payment that the West German government had given to visiting East Germans since 1970.
-In 1989 the amount was 100 Deutsche Marks once per annum.
+In 1989 the amount was 100 Deutsche Marks once per year.
 Because East Germans' travel to the west had been very restricted, until the middle of the 1980s only about 60,000 visitors had received "Welcome Money".
 However, between 9 and 22 November alone, over 11 million East Germans had crossed into West Berlin or West Germany.
 In November and December about 4 billion DM was paid out, and the system was stopped on 29 December 1989.

-Political situation during the transition

-The fall of the Berlin Wall and opening of the inner German border set new challenges for both the government and the opposition in the GDR as well as those in power in the Federal Republic of Germany (FRG).
-General opinion was that the fate of the GDR rested with the attitude of the Soviet Union.
-In his memoirs, West German chancellor Helmut Kohl wrote that he had confronted Gorbachev in June 1989 with the view that German unity would arrive as surely as the Rhine would arrive at the sea; Gorbachev did not dispute this.

-After 9 November there was not only a wave of demonstrations across the GDR but also a strong shift in the prevailing attitude to solutions.
-Instead of the chant "we are the people", the new refrain was "we are one people!"
-A problem for both the East and the West remained the continually high numbers moving from the GDR to the FRG, which created a destabilizing effect in the GDR while also placing a larger burden on the FRG to handle and integrate such large numbers.